gauravjot/graphite-md-server/content/3_Deploying_Planum/1_Deploying_Static.md

 date: 2024-03-24T09:31:20Z
 description:
 prev: 2_Writing_your_First_Doc.md
-next: 3_Deploying_Graphite/2_Deploying_ExpressJS.md
+next: 3_Deploying_Planum/2_Deploying_ExpressJS.md
 ---

-This guide will help you deploy your Graphite Docs website to any static hosting provider and Vercel.
+This guide will help you deploy your Planum Docs website to any static hosting provider and Vercel.

 ## Prerequisites

-- As of now, Graphite Docs can only be deployed directly to top-level domains.
+- As of now, Planum can only be deployed directly to top-level domains.
 E.g., `https://example.com` or `https://docs.example.com`.
 It does not support subdirectories like `https://example.com/docs`.

   So, make sure you have a domain or subdomain ready.
 If you don't have one, you can use services like [Vercel](https://vercel.com) to host your website that provides a free subdomain.